ableplayer/ableplayer/index.md

 - IE8 works fine with JW Player as fallback
 - IE6 and 7 are not supported

 At some point we may decide that it’s reasonable to stop supporting a fallback player.
-However, according to [WebAIM’s 2017 Screen Reader User Survey][] 4.1% of screen reader users are still using IE 6, 7, or 8, and 4.0% are still using IE 9 or 10.
+However, according to [WebAIM’s 2014 Screen Reader User Survey][] 19.8% of screen reader users are still using Internet Explorer 8, 7, or 6.
 Until these users catch up, we think we have to provide a working fallback.

 As an alternative fallback, you could link to the media file so users can download it and play it on their player of choice, and/or provide a